 - Revenue increase: 4,000 EUR/month

 Even halving these estimates — assuming only a 2x improvement in conversion rather than 3x — the ROI remains compelling.
 The key insight is that you are not paying for a new tool.
-You are unlocking revenue that already exists in leads you are already generating.
+You are unlocking revenue that already exists in calls you are already getting.

 What About Lead Quality?